 Due to new regulations, many lenders now say that a home loan takes an average of 45 – 60 days to close due to mandatory waiting periods and disclosure timelines.
 If you’re selling your home, keep TRID regulations in mind while you plan your move and remember to stay patient throughout the process.

-TRID is a series of guidelines which dictate what information mortgage lenders need to provide to borrowers and when they must provide it.
+TRID is a series of guidelines that dictate what information mortgage lenders need to provide to borrowers and when they must provide it.
 TRID rules also regulate what fees lenders can charge and how these fees can change as the mortgage matures.